victorberdugo1/cub3d/README.md

 ### Error management
 In this section, we will evaluate the program’s error management and reliability.
 Execute the 4 following tests.
 If at least one fails, this means that no points will be awarded for this section.

 - Run the program using numerous arguments and random data.
-Even if the program doesn’t analyze any arguments, it must not crash Check that those arguments don’t alternate or create unhandled errors
+Even if the program doesn’t requiere any arguments, it is critical that those arguments don’t alternate or create unhandled errors

 - Check that there are no memory leaks.
 You can use `top` or `leaks` command in another shell to monitor the memory use is stable. the memory must not increase each time a new action is made